Performing the Prophet’s Hajj: A Practical Guide for Bangladeshi Pilgrims

 Before the departure from Makkah, the Prophet (peace be upon him) performed some of the rituals along with Tawaf al-Wida.

-6. Return to Madina
+Return to Madinah

 After completing the Hajj by the grace of almighty Allah, the Prophet (peace be upon him) left for Madinah on the morning of Wednesday, the 14th of Dhul Hijjah.
 He stayed in Makkah, Mina, Arafat, and Muzdalifah for a total of 10 days.